How To Find Your Niche Audience

 Putting all your eggs in one basket was once considered a dangerous move for a business.
-But as consumer behaviors change, many business owners are discovering that targeting a niche audience can result in repeat purchasing and ongoing loyalty.
+But as consumer behaviours change, many business owners are discovering that targeting a niche audience can result in repeat purchasing and ongoing loyalty.

 When you’re developing any product, one of the most important things to think about is who exactly is going to purchase what you’re selling and why.
 Although a great design is very important, working out exactly who will buy your product is vital for a successful campaign.

 The best way of deciding who you can sell to is to identify a niche in the market which is simply a specific segment of a market.
-This can be anything that people identify themselves by or with, whether it’s a profession, hobby, sport, or subculture such as Hipsters.
+This can be anything that people identify themselves by or with, whether it’s a profession, hobby, sport, or subculture such as Punks.

 The best place to start is to think about what people identify with and what they will want to buy, use and wear.
 Identifying a niche should be one of the first things you do, even before coming up with a design.
 You need to know exactly who you’re going to sell to, why they’d buy it, and from there you can start thinking about a product that is designed just for them and their interests.

 Why do you need to find a niche audience?

 Finding a niche audience is a problem that some sellers run into again and again.
 Although it’s great to think that an eye-catching design means guaranteed profit, the reality can be a little different.
 Most of the time, the problem is rarely the design but the marketing – an ugly design can sell hundreds in a few days as long as you have a specific group of people that are willing to buy the product.
 Although we certainly wouldn’t suggest creating any designs that are less than perfect!